Chiricahua National Monument: Historic Designed Landscape

 Chiricahua National Monument Historic Designed Landscape is a historic district that covers roughly 80% of the national monument.
 The district was listed on the National Register of Historic Places on October 31, 2008.

 It was the 18th property listed as a featured property of the week in a program of the National Park Service that began in July 2008.

 Proposed redesignation

 In 2022, the US Senate passed S. 1320 to redesignate the monument as a national park.
 The bill did not make it out of committee in the House and died with the conclusion of the 117th Congress.
 In early 2023, Senator Mark Kelly introduced S. 736 in the Senate, while Representative Juan Ciscomani introduced HR 1479 in the House to redesignate the Monument as a Park.
-The 2023 bills passed out of committee in the Senate but have not passed out of committee in the House.
+The 2023 bills passed out of committee in the Senate but did not move ahead in the House.